jundalisay/spblist/content/en/research/einstein/relativity/section-07.md

 The principle of relativity and the speed of light must be perfectly compatible. <span style="color=  red">I arrive at this by analyzing the physical conceptions of space and time.</span> I call this Special Relativity to distinguish it from General Relativity*.

-> *Superphysics Note: In order to explain why light in a moving vehicle travels at a constant speed instead of being added to the vehicle's speed, Einstein assigns the cause to the constancy of the speed of light.
-This constancy then caused by the nature of spacetime
+{{< n n="In order to explain why light in a moving vehicle travels at a constant speed instead of being added to the vehicle's speed, Einstein assigns the cause to the constancy of the speed of light.
+This constancy then is caused by the nature of spacetime" >}}